RedlineREDLINE

 TL;DR

-- The FTC's "click to cancel" rule and state laws in California, New York, and Illinois have been narrowing what companies can get away with.
+• State laws in California, New York, and Illinois have been narrowing what companies can get away with.
+The FTC's federal "click-to-cancel" rule was vacated in court and formally withdrawn in February 2026.

 What the clause actually says, in plain English